EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Choose a connection identifier C_R and store it for the length of the protocol.

-* Compute the transcript hash TH_2 = H(message_1, data_2) where H() is the hash function in the HMAC algorithm.
+* Compute the transcript hash TH_2 = H(message_1, data_2) where H() is the hash function in the selected cipher suite.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

 * Compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_2m, IV_2m, and the following parameters: